As a mob of insurrectionists stormed the Capitol last week, Eric Foner, one of the nation’s premiere Civil War historians, watched in horror.

 “I was watching just like anyone else, with my mouth hanging open,” he said in an interview.

-The 14th Amendment, ratified in 1868, is most famously known for providing citizenship and equal protection under the law to anyone born or naturalized in the United States, including the formerly enslaved and free Black people.
+The 14th Amendment, ratified in 1868, is most famously known for providing citizenship and equal protection under the law to anyone born or naturalized in the United States, including the formerly enslaved and free Blacks.

 But as calls emerged almost immediately for President Donald Trump’s ouster and ban from office via the 25th Amendment or impeachment – neither course is expeditious or easily accomplished – Foner began pondering a different remedy provided by Section Three of the amendment, which says: